Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs/guide.fr-fr.md

 ```

-It mostly means that something went wrong with the Enterprise File Storage ACLs.
+It may indicate an issue with the Enterprise File Storage ACLs configuration.
 Check the authorized IPs which can access to the wanted partition on the ACLs list.

 > [!warning]
 > If the number of __PersistentVolumes__ to schedule simultaneously is too important, some slowness can be encountered and volume creation can be delayed.